arokem/scipy-optimize/01-intro.md

 ~~~

-We separately transform the data into probabilities for each one of the data files:
+We separately transform the data into proportions for each one of the data files:

 ~~~ {.python}